glennpck/pong-neural-network/README.md

 # pong-neural-network
-This Project Featured the creation of a Pong Game from Scratch using Python's Turtle
+This Project Featured the creation of a Pong Game from Scratch using Python's Turtle Module

 Paired with it is a trained Neural Network API that can pass out values